yan-ren/Pygame_playground/racing_car/README.md

     - more functional blocks on different level, e.g some blocks get more score or slow the speed
 - various blocks, e.g. color, size, functions
 - add highest score record

+## Deployment Idea
+- convert to excutable for installing
+- or even perfect deploy online